-Our independent directors receive an annual fee of \$120,000, payable 50% in restricted common stock and 50% in cash.
+Our independent directors receive an annual fee of \$130,000, payable 50% in restricted common stock and 50% in cash.
 The awards of restricted common stock in respect of annual fees, which are granted pursuant to our Equity Incentive Plan, vest ratably on a quarterly basis over a one-year period.
-The chairperson of the audit committee receives an additional annual fee of \$15,000 in cash, and the chairperson of each of the nominating and governance committee and compensation committee receives an additional annual fee of \$5,000 in cash for his or her additional services in these capacities.
-In addition, each audit committee member, other than the chairperson, receives an additional annual fee of \$10,000 in cash, and each member of the nominating and governance committee and compensation committee (other than the chairperson of such committees) receives an additional annual fee of \$2,000 in cash for his or her services in these capacities.
+The lead independent director receives an additional annual fee of \$15,000 in cash, and the chairperson of each of the nominating and governance committee and compensation committee receives an additional annual fee of \$10,000 in cash, and the chairperson of each of the nominating and governance committee and compensation committee receives an additional annual fee of \$10,000 in cash, and the chairperson of each of the nominating and governance committee and compensation committee of \$10,000 in cash, and each member of the nominating and governance committee and compensation committee (other than the chairperson of such committees) receives an additional annual fee of \$5,000 in cash for his or her services.
 Each of our directors is also entitled to reimbursement of reasonable out of pocket expenses incurred in connection with attending each Board meeting and each committee meeting.
 Each of our directors who were outside directors at the time of joining the Board received an initial grant of 5,000 restricted shares of our common stock in connection with joining the Board.
-In 2020, the Board engaged FTI Consulting Inc. to review the compensation of our independent directors.
-This review is currently ongoing.

-The following table shows information regarding the compensation received by our independent directors for the fiscal year ended December 31, 2019.
+The following table shows information regarding the compensation received by our independent directors for the fiscal year ended December 31, 2021.